How to Enable AutoSSL (Let's Encrypt) in cPanel and Plesk

 Step 1 - Log into cPanel and select SSL/TLS Status.

-Step 2 - Make sure the boxes are ticked for the domains/subdomains you want an SSL for and click Run AutoSSL.
-You may have to wait 1 hour for the software to complete validation and for the free SSL to apply.
+Step 2 - Make sure the domains/subdomains you want an SSL for are included and click Run AutoSSL.
+You may have to wait a few minutes for the software to complete validation and apply the certificate.

 Step 3 - To check whether the certificate has been successfully installed on your domain, you can use this external tool.
 If your site is still showing "Not Secure" or loads without a padlock, you may be serving Mixed Content.
 You can follow this guide to force the website to load using the SSL Certificate.